Kowareyasuki/Kowareyasuki/README.md

 </div>

 ## Projects
-     I have some projects that are not uploaded and in private.
-But here are some notable ones.
-Thesis/Capstone and Commission Projects are not included here.
+     Some of the projects are uploaded in a different private repository due to being a commission or a private project being funded.

   -  <a href="https://github.com/75marsel/ProjectSayaka">**Project SAYAKA:**</a>
      Project Sayaka is a turn-based game using Python and PyQt5 GUI Framework.
 It has a database for accounts using SQLiteDict.
 This games requires walking of character and encountering